-However, selenium does not seem to receive as much attention as the above-named antioxidants.
-It doesn't mean that selenium benefits for dogs (and people) are negligible.
+While selenium does not seem to receive as much attention as the above-named antioxidants, it doesn't mean that selenium benefits for dogs (and people) are negligible.
 On the contrary, selenium is vital to the health of both animals and people.

 Selenium occurs naturally in soil.
 However, in many regions, selenium levels are low or depleted due to improper farming practices.
 As such, foods grown in such regions have lower levels of selenium that those grown in soil with abundant levels of the mineral.

 Selenium can be found in many foods, including nuts (especially Brazil nuts), seafood, eggs, cheese, rice, and more.

 But as mentioned above, soil in many regions is depleted of selenium.
 It means that a lot of foods no longer contain adequate levels of this trace mineral that is important to our dogs' health.